resolv-finance/resolv-doc/docs/Project Overview.md

 ## Target Audience

-Resolv is designed for a diverse range of users, from individual crypto holders to large-scale businesses.
-Our platform is particularly beneficial for those who prioritize security and peace of mind in their crypto transactions.
+Resolv caters to the institutional crypto holder.
+Our platform is particularly beneficial for Exchanges, Company Treasuries, and Lending Protocols; amongst several additional use cases.

 ### Purpose and Significance
-In an industry where the risk of fraud and theft is a constant concern, Resolv emerges as a beacon of security and trust.
-Our mission is straightforward: to shield your crypto assets with an unparalleled layer of protection.
+In an industry where the risk of fraud and theft is a constant concern, Resolv emerges as the last line of defence.
+Our mission is straightforward: to provide zero liability fraud protection to web3 businesses.
 Prototype-V0 represents the first step in this journey, introducing a system where security is not just a feature but the core of every transaction.

 ### Simple, Accessible, and Effective
 Resolv, and by extension Prototype-V0, is designed with simplicity and ease of use in mind.
 It's a platform where crypto protection is demystified, offering peace of mind through a user-friendly dashboard that anyone can navigate – yes, even your grandma!